 Because our collaborators and licensees are independent third parties, they may be subject to different risks than we are and have significant discretion in determining the efforts and resources they will apply.
 If these collaborators and licensees do not successfully develop and market these products, we may not have the capabilities, resources or rights to do so on our own.
 We do not know whether our collaborators or licensees will successfully develop and market any of the products that are or may become the subject of one of our collaboration or licensing arrangements.
-In particular, each of these arrangements provides for either sharing of collaborators or licensees, which means that not only we but our collaborators must have sufficient available funds for the collaborations to continue, or funding solely by our collaborators or licensees.
-In addition, our collaboration with Chiron provides for funding by it in the form of a line of credit to us, and we cannot be certain that Chiron will have the necessary funds available when we attempt to draw on the line of credit.
-Furthermore, our contract with NIAID contains numerous standard terms and conditions provided for in the applicable federal acquisition regulations and customary in many government contracts.
+In particular, each of these arrangements provides for either sharing of collaboration expenses, which means that not only we but our collaborators must have sufficient available funds for the collaborations to continue, or funding solely by our collaborators or licensees.
+In addition, our collaboration with Novartis provides for funding by it in the form of a line of credit to us, and we cannot be certain that Novartis will provide the necessary funds available when we attempt to draw on the line of credit.
+Furthermore, our contracts with NIAID contain numerous standard terms and conditions provided for in the applicable federal acquisition regulations and customary in many government contracts.
 Uncertainty exists as to whether we will be able to comply with these terms and conditions in a timely manner, if at all.
-In addition, given that this contract is our first with NIAID or any other governmental agency, we are uncertain as to the extent of NIAID's demands and the flexibility that will be granted to us in meeting those demands.
-Lastly, neither CIMZIATM(CDP870) nor LucentisTM has received marketing approval from the FDA or any foreign governmental agency, and therefore we cannot assure you that either product will prove to be safe and effective, will be approved for marketing or will be successfully commercialized.
+In addition, given that this is our first program under contract with NIAID or any other governmental agency, we are uncertain as to the extent of NIAID's demands and the flexibility that will be granted to us in meeting those demands.
+Lastly, CIMZIATM (CDP870) has not received marketing approval from the FDA or any foreign governmental agency, and therefore we cannot assure you that it will prove to be safe and effective, will be approved for marketing or will be successfully commercialized.

-In April of 2006, Chiron announced that its shareholders had approved the amended merger agreement under which Novartis would acquire all Chiron shares it did not already own and the acquisition was consummated.
-Although we are currently evaluating the impact of the acquisition, we do not yet know what effect, if any, this transaction will have on our collaboration with Chiron.
+In April of 2006, Novartis AG completed its acquisition of Chiron.
+Although we are continuing to evaluate the impact of this acquisition, we do not yet know what effects this transaction will have on our collaboration.